griffithlab/rnabio.org/_posts/0000-07-01-Log_into_AWS.md

 * Each student will launch their own instance from a preconfigured AMI.

 Briefly the process for launching an EC2 instance for this course involves these steps:
-1. Go to AWS console.
-Login with the credentials you were provided.
-Select EC2.
+1. Login to AWS using the specific url and credentials (user/password) you were provided.
+2. Search for and select EC2 to access the EC2 console.
-2. Launch Instance, search for "cshl-seqtech-2020" in Community AMIs and Select.
+3. Select Launch Instance, search for "cshl-seqtech-2020" in Community AMIs and Select.
-3. Choose "m5.2xlarge" instance type.
+4. Choose "m5.2xlarge" instance type.
-4. Select one instance to launch (e.g., one per student and instructor), and select "Protect against accidental termination"
+5. Select one instance to launch, and select "Protect against accidental termination".
-5. Make sure that you see two snapshots (e.g., the 32GB root volume and 250GB EBS volume you set up earlier)
+6. Make sure that you see two snapshots.
-6. Create a tag with name=StudentName
+7. Create a tag with name=StudentName.
-7. Choose existing security group call "SSH and HTTP".
+8. Choose existing security group called "SSH and HTTP".
 Review and Launch.
-8. Choose an existing key pair (cshl_2020_student)
+9. Choose an existing key pair (cshl_2020_student).
-9. View instances and wait for them to finish initiating.
+10. View instances and wait for your instance to finish initiating.
-10. Find your instance in console and select it, then hit connect to get your public.ip.address.
+11. Find your instance in console and select it, then hit connect to get your public.ip.address.
-11. Login to the instance as described below.
+12. Login to the instance as described below.

 ## Logging in to your own EC2 instance